dominik-stammbach/dominik-stammbach.github.io/README.md

 ### Current Projects

 - Legal search for public defenders
+- Qualitative interview study on Public Defenders’ Perspectives on AI Adoption, [link to draft on arXiv](https://arxiv.org/pdf/2510.22933) (with Inyoung Cheon, Patty Liu and Peter Henderson)

-- [Qualitative interview study](https://coda.io/@inyoungcheong/ai-for-public-defense) on What kind of AI / computational assistance public defenders need
+What kind of AI / computational assistance public defenders need [link to draft on arXiv)

 ### Research (Selected Publications)